 Some of our partners, like ChargePoint, provide private charging locations to their members.
 These private stations will not appear on the EVgo map.
 If you have access to a private location that not all EVgo drivers can access, then you will need to use our partner's app or charging plan to use those stations.

 Why are there some locations not listed on the EVgo map?

 The EVgo map will only show charging locations that are available to the general public and all EVgo members.
 At times, you will see EVgo charging locations that do not appear on our map.
 Sometimes those stations are in process of moving out of network, but most often these locations are private chargers.

-While most of our network is available to the general public, some of our partners provide EVgo chargers to specific drivers (ex, employees of a business).
+While most of our network is available to the general public, some of our partners provide EVgo chargers to specific drivers (ex: employees of a particular business).
 This means that only members of that group will be able to start a charge at that location, and usually, the station is only accessible to that group; any personal EVgo RFID cards and accounts will not work there.